cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 The pentest scope determines the number of credits required for a pentest.
 The bigger the scope, the more credits you need.

 To set the pentest scope, identify the complexity of your asset.
-Under **Scoping**, specify the number of characteristics associated with the asset.
+Under **Scoping**, specify the number of characteristics associated with the asset that need to be tested.
+To get exact numbers, consult with the asset owner inside your organization.

 The characteristics differ for each [asset type](../assets/asset-type/):